Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

-First things first, we define an empty struct called `Classic`.
-Such a type in Rust-land is called a [zero-sized-type](https://doc.rust-lang.org/nomicon/exotic-sizes.html#zero-sized-types-zsts).
-Due to the lack of fields, it will only exist in Rusts type system.
-Once the compiler chewed its way through our source code, there will be no trace of this struct!
+First things first, we define an _empty_ struct called `Classic`, such a type in Rust-land is called a [zero-sized-type](https://doc.rust-lang.org/nomicon/exotic-sizes.html#zero-sized-types-zsts).
+Due to the lack of fields, it will only exist in Rusts type system, once the compiler chewed its way through our code, there will be no trace of this struct anymore!
+It is however a very neat way of passing trait implementations around and that is why we are using it.

 Following the struct declaration are a few constants followed by the implementation of the `Alphabet` trait on our `Classic` struct.
-The implementation itself makes use of the fact that characters in the ASCII alphabet are defined mostly in sequence.
-For example: `A` through `Z` uppercased have indexes 65 through 90.
-The same is true for both `a` through `z` lowercased and the digits `0` through `9`. (albeit with different offsets of course :))
+The implementation itself makes use of the fact that characters in the ASCII alphabet are defined _mostly_ in sequence.
+For example: `A` through `Z` uppercased have indexes 65 through 90, the same is true for both `a` through `z` lowercased and the digits `0` through `9`.

 We make use of this by pre-calculating an offset between our Base64 index (0-63) and the index in the ASCII alphabet (65-90, 97-122, etc).
 Then using the `match` operator match on a specific range, apply the correct offset and return the result as a byte.

 Mission accomplished 💪

 ## Building the Encoder! 🙌

-Now that we have defined how our alphabet should work, let's get to work building the encoder part of our project.
-Let's define a new module inside `src/encoder.rs`:
+Now that we have defined how our alphabet should work, let's get on to building the encoder part of our project.
+We'll create a new module inside `src/encoder.rs` and bring the `Alphabet` trait and `Classic` implementation into scope:

 ```rust
 use crate::alphabet::{Alphabet, Classic};
 ```

-First things first, let's bring `Alphabet` (trait) and `Classic` (implementation) into scope and then define a handful of functions that will do the main chunk of the encoding.
+The next step is setting up a few smaller functions that will take on the heavy lifting of the encoding part.

 ### Splitting it up!
 Let's start with our split function: